 In the framework of communicative teaching methodology with individual supervision, learners use current issues and authentic texts to practice the four language skills (speaking, writing, listening and reading).
 Alongside focused work on vocabulary and grammar, at least two teaching units per week are dedicated to phonology, which are conducted by our specialized speech trainers.
 Tuesday and Thursday afternoon lessons are reserved for level-specific, project-oriented activities.
 It goes without saying, that learners are continually assessed by their instructors.

 A word about the teaching and working language German: multilingualism and linguistic diversity is becoming increasingly important and is of course of great importance to us.
 Imagine taking a German course in Italy as an Italian: the teacher will explain to you and your colleagues every now and then in your mother tongue and that’s perfectly fine.
 The participants in our classes, on the other hand, are multinational.
 It is not uncommon for up to 10 different languages to meet in a class.
-The use of e.g. English as lingua franca might help some, but wouldn’t be helpful for others who don’t speak Italian.
+The use of e.g. English as lingua franca might help some, but for others it would be of little use.
 Therefore, the language of instruction is the target language: German!
 The language spoken, that is, is German, even in courses for beginners.
 Learners’ mother tongues may be resorted to as a “bridge language”, if at all, only outside the classroom.

 German Online Test

 Attention: The online test does not replace the placement test before the start of the course.
 It serves only as an aid in self-assessment of your language level.
-The placement test, which we take at the language center and which all participants (with the exception of absolute beginners) must pass, also contains an oral part that is essential for the final determination of the language level.
+The placement test, which we administer at the language center and which all participants (with the exception of absolute beginners) must sit, also contains an oral part that is essential for the final determination of the language level.

 Curious?
 Then let’s get started!